 IV.
 Membership and dues

 § 4.
-There shall be eight categories of membership - Ordinary, Associate, Honorary, Life, Emeritus, Family, Early Career, and Student – all of which shall have full privileges in SIL including the right of one vote at any General Assembly attended by a member in any of these categories.
+There shall be seven categories of membership – Regular, Honorary, Life, Emeritus, Family, Early Career, and Student – all of which shall have full privileges in SIL including the right of one vote at any General Assembly attended by a member in any of these categories.

-- Honorary Members are elected by the Executive Committee in recognition of their outstanding contributions to limnology or its applications.
+b.
+Honorary Members are individuals elected by the Executive Committee in recognition of their outstanding contributions to limnology or its applications.
 Honorary members pay no dues.

-- Life Members are individuals who make a major financial contribution to SIL.
-The minimum contribution for this category of membership shall be 40 times the annual dues of ordinary members.
+c.
+Life Members are individuals who make a major financial contribution to SIL.
+The minimum contribution for this category of membership shall be 40 times the annual dues of regular members.
 Life members do not pay annual dues.

 § 5.
-Application for Ordinary, Associate, Early Career or Student membership can be made on the SIL website or by contacting the SIL business office.
+Application for Regular, Early Career, Family or Student membership can be made on the SIL website or by contacting the SIL business office.

 V. Fiscal year